Cloud7050/ff-mine/docs/guides/arr/shiva-tldr-tank.md

 While the boss is equipping, everyone should spread for Hailstorm.
 The boss casts it immediately after equipping.
 MT then repositions boss back on A.

-**Phase 2**

-- Remember that there will be Icebrand shortly after the adds spawn!
-Everyone should stay stacked, while OT grabs all adds and returns to the stack
-- Also don't forget Glacial Bash
-- When the boss disappears, MT should stand on A so she reappears there
-- Phase 2 only has a single Blade equip.
-Whoever is MT in this phase will continue to tank subsequent Blade equips, while the OT tanks Staff equips in phase 3
+## Phase 2

+The boss spawns 4 Ice Soldier adds, then equips Blade.
+While OT grabs adds and returns to the stack, MT should handle Icebrand and Glacial Bash.

 **Phase 3**